As seen in:

 Prospective employers skim through resumes just that fast.

-It’s a measly 6-second glance per resume, at first.
+It’s a measly 7-second glance per resume, as our HR statistics report shows.
 Those who don’t make it past that first scan must continue their job hunt elsewhere.

 Use the chronological format.